 Language: English, also available in French and German

 By the end of the course, participants will be able to:

-This training will be given by Murielle Filipucci, Partner and Amandine Horn, Director at PwC Luxembourg.
+This training will be given by Murielle Filipucci, Partner.

 Murielle Filipucci is a Partner in the PwC Luxembourg’s tax practice, acting as Banking Tax Leader.